paulius887/UserDataApi/README.md

 # UserDataApi
-Web API with RESTful commands for accessing simple user data and text entries about books of these users:
+Web API with RESTful commands for accessing simple user data and user comments about books:
 ### User data:
 - Username
 - Email
 - RegisterDate (date of when user was first added)
 - DisplayName (optional)
-### User entries:
+### User comments:
-- EntryText (content of the entry)
+- CommentText (content of the comment)
-- Book (the book that the entry is about)
+- Book (the book discussed in the comment)
-- LastEdited (date of when the entry was last edited)
+- LastEdited (date of when the comment was last edited)
 # How to run
 ### Step 1: Clone the git repository
 git clone --recursive ht<span>tps://</span>github.com/paulius887/UserDataApi